-Suppliers must also sign up to our code of conduct which prohibits forced or child labour and we continue to embed clauses within our supplier contracts to ensure that the supplier signs up to and agrees with our policies in all legal contracts.
+Suppliers are required to sign up to our code of conduct which prohibits forced or child labour and we continue to embed clauses within our supplier contracts to ensure that the supplier signs up to and agrees with our policies in all legal contracts.
 Employees and suppliers are encouraged to raise any concerns about any issues or suspicion of modern slavery within the BNP Paribas Real Estate business operations or any tier of our supply chain as soon as they become aware of it.
 Our whistleblowing policy ensures that anyone raising such concerns will not suffer dismissal, disciplinary action, threats or other unfavourable treatment as a result.
 BNP Paribas and BNP Paribas Real Estate have extensive and rigorous risk management and compliance processes in place in the company.
-Modern slavery and human trafficking risk is included in these risk management and compliance processes, and will be managed and monitored on an ongoing basis by the company's risk function in conjunction with other relevant business functions.
+Modern slavery and human trafficking risk is included in these risk management and compliance processes for our corporate business functions.
+BNP Paribas Real Estate is committed to implement modern slavery and human trafficking risk in its rural risk management and compliance processes.